NoCheatPlus/Docs/Development/Build-Infos.md

 ----

-### 3.15.0-SNAPSHOT-sMD5NET-b1041(cumulative)
+### 3.15.0-SNAPSHOT-sMD5NET-b1044(cumulative)
 * New
+ * Block change tracking [BLEEDING].
- * Opportunistic passable checking, accounting for past block changes (pistons, redstone for door-like, not for interaction nor directly next to button/lever).
+  * Opportunistic passable checking, accounting for past block changes (pistons, redstone driven blocks: door-like, not for interaction nor directly next to button/lever).
+  * Standing/moving on blocks that have just been changed.
+  * Slime blocks + pistons (ongoing).
  * More effective horizontal speed limiting (hacc).
  * New block flag to make water_lily compatible with 1.8.8 clients (water_lily: ground+ign_passable+ground_height+height8_1).
 This is not set by default.
 * Configuration